What You Must Remember About Powerful Visuals

 "If this slide were sent to the CFO with no explanation, would it still clearly show the money saved or earned?
 If not, we need to make the title simpler."

 Content that can be easily shared online (like in Slack) is highly valued.
 When your visual is easy to understand and share, your reputation spreads through the company much faster than you can travel yourself.
+Once your visuals work alone, the next challenge is getting them in front of the right people.
+See how to build an audience for your professional content once you have a clear message.

 How Cruit Helps Your Visual Content Plan